PostHog/posthog.com/contents/tutorials/svelte-analytics.md

 ---
-title: How to set up Svelte analytics, feature flags, and more
+title: 'How to set up Svelte analytics, feature flags, and more'
-date: 2023-04-11
+date: 2023-04-11T00:00:00.000Z
-author: ["ian-vanagas"]
+author:
+  - ian-vanagas
 showTitle: true
 sidebar: Docs
-tags: ["configuration", "feature flags", "persons", "events"]
+tags:
+  - configuration
+  - feature flags
+  - persons
+  - events
 ---

 Svelte is a popular frontend JavaScript framework, similar to [Next.js](/tutorials/nextjs-analytics) and [Vue](/tutorials/posthog-for-vuejs).
 Svelte shifts much of the work for processing the app from the browser, to a compile step when you build your app.